vcfvct/aws-exam/README.md

 * ACL vs SG, ACL is on the subnet level, support allow and deny rule, stateless that return traffic must be explicitly allowd, rules are tested sequetially(smaller first/higher priority).   where as SG is on instance level, support allow rule only, stateful that return traffic is automatically allowed regardless of any rule.
 * one subnet can only associate with one network ACL.
 We need to add [Ephemeral port](http://docs.aws.amazon.com/AmazonVPC/latest/UserGuide/VPC_ACLs.html#VPC_ACLs_Ephemeral_Ports) to the allow list if client init traffic.
 * vpc log flow allow log all traffic to the vpc into the cloudwatch.
+* vpc peering does not support *edge-to-edge* routing. so settings on vpc-a cannot be shared by vpc-b even they are peered.
+* vpn connection between on-prem and vpc requires Hardware VPN Acess, on-prem Customer Gateway and a Virtual Private Gateway.

 ## IAM
 * [IAM Policy Evaluation Logic](http://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_evaluation-logic.html#policy-eval-denyallow). it assumes deny first, and then  evaluates deny then evaluate allow.